mikesays/mikesays.github.io/_posts/2018-04-13-you-rock-thank-you.markdown

 ### Example

-_Hey, I extended that filesystem you asked about.
+Me: _Hey, I extended that filesystem you asked about.
 Should be good to go._

-_You Rock!
+He: _You Rock!
 Thank you._